 You’ve heard the stats about small business success.
 Around 60% of businesses don’t make it past their third year.
-It’s intimidating, yet numbers of new businesses each year in are steadily rising.
+It’s intimidating, yet, numbers of new businesses each year are steadily rising.

 There’s a long list of contributing factors as to whether a business fails or succeeds.

-Leadership, cash flow, market positioning, uniqueness and business model, to name a few.
-All elements bundled into the planning and management of your business.
+Leadership, cash flow, market positioning, uniqueness, and business model, to name a few.
+All of these elements are bundled into the planning and management of your business.

 With poor management, it’s easy for your business to get out of control.